Skip to main content

 • Only use the charger provided with your device or one recommended by the manufacturer.

-• Never leave e-cigarettes charging unattended, especially overnight.
+• Never leave e-cigarettes charging unattended, especially overnight or while you’re out of the house.

-• Don’t overcharge; unplug once fully charged to prevent overheating.
+• Unplug once fully charged to prevent overheating or battery damage.

 • Keep e-cigarettes and spare batteries away from direct sunlight and heat sources.